Starting a childcare centre

 Taxes and administration

 In the Netherlands, childcare services are exempt from VAT (value-added tax, btw in Dutch).
-This means you are not required to charge VAT to parents or file VAT returns.
-Due to this exemption, you are also not authorised to claim VAT.
+This means you do not charge VAT to parents or file VAT returns.
+Due to this exemption, you cannnot reclaim VAT on childcare costs or purchases.
 You do have to pay income tax on your net profit.

 Childcare benefit

 You will send parents monthly invoices.
-Parents can apply for Kinderopvangtoeslag (childcare benefit) to be reimbursed for part of the childcare costs by the Belastingdienst.
+Parents can apply for Kinderopvangtoeslag (childcare benefit) to be reimbursed for part of the childcare costs by the Netherlands Tax Administration, Belastingdienst.

 Tariffs